-Financial assets at fair value through income
+Financial assets at fair value through profit or loss

-The club classifies its investments as financial assets at fair value through income.
+The club classifies its investments as financial assets at fair value through profit or loss.
 As a result, gains and losses are taken to the Statement of Income, which reflects the management of the portfolio on a fair value basis.
 Fair values of investments traded in active markets are measured at bid price.
 Where there is no active market, fair value is measured by reference to other factors.